David Cameron meets allies for Libya crisis talks

 It also said water, electricity and gas supplies must be re-established to all areas, and humanitarian aid allowed to reach the Libyan people.

-"These terms are not negotiable," the statement said.'Actions not words'
+"These terms are not negotiable," the statement said.

 The UN resolution imposes a ban on all flights in Libyan airspace, excluding aid flights, and authorises member states to "take all necessary measures" to "protect civilians and civilian populated areas under threat of attack" short of putting an "occupation force" on the ground.